luciancooper/cli-screencast/website/docs/captureFrames.md

 #### options «!`Object`» {#options}

-A config object to specify the configuration options listed below.
+A config object to specify the following common options, as well as the additional options listed in the next section.

 Required
 : [columns](options.md#columns),